Accessibility statement for derbyshire-pcc.gov.uk

 Content that’s not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 Alternate accessible versions of older documents can be considered upon request as outlined in Feedback and Contact Information above.

-When active documents on the site are updated in the normal schedule of work they will either undergo accessibility augmentation, or when suitable, replaced with accessible HTML pages to meet accessibility standards.
+When active documents on the site are updated in the normal schedule of work they will either undergo accessibility augmentation or when suitable, be replaced with accessible HTML pages to meet accessibility standards.